Selling Property Acquired as a Gift in the Czech Republic: Tax Guide 2026

 Rules for Using Funds for Your Own Housing Needs

-If you claim an exemption on the basis that you will use the money from the sale to procure your own housing needs, the Czech law sets strict time limits.
+If you claim an exemption on the basis that you will use the money from the sale to procure your own housing needs (e.g., buying a new apartment or house, reconstruction, but also paying off a housing loan), the Czech law sets strict time limits.
 This condition is met if:

 Tax Calculation: You Do Not Tax the Entire Purchase Price

-What happens if you do not meet the conditions for tax exemption in the Czech Republic?
-In such a case, the income from the sale is subject to income tax (15% or 23%).
+What happens if you do not meet the conditions for tax exemption in the Czech Republic (e.g., you did not live in the house and are selling it immediately after the donation)?
+In such a case, the income from the sale is subject to income tax (the rate is again 15% or 23%).

-However, the positive news is that the entire amount you receive for the sale is not subject to tax.
-You can legally deduct the following from the income:
+However, the crucial and positive news is that the entire amount you receive for the sale is not subject to tax.
+You can legally deduct the following from the achieved income:

-• The price of the property on the day the gift was acquired: An expert appraisal is used to determine the market price of the property at the time it was donated to you.
+- The price of the property on the day the gift was acquired: An expert appraisal is used to determine the usual (market) price of the property at the time it was donated to you.
+An expert appraisal can also be prepared retroactively to the date the gift was acquired.

-• Costs of improvement and maintenance: Amounts spent on technical improvement or repair of the property during your ownership.
+- Costs of improvement and maintenance: Amounts demonstrably spent on technical improvement, repair, and maintenance of the property during the time you owned it.

-In other words, you only tax the net profit—the difference between the sale price and the original value of the gift, reduced by demonstrable costs.
+In other words, you only tax the net profit—i.e., the difference between the sale price and the original value of the gift, from which you further deduct demonstrable costs associated with the property and its sale.

 Note: The above rules apply to Czech tax residents.
 If you are a tax non-resident, your situation may be subject to a different regime, and I strongly recommend an individual consultation with a tax advisor.